AntirWiki/Antir/content/Campaigns/Shattered Past/People/Faolan of Antir.md

 >| [[Aisling of Antir]] | Sister |
 >| [[Yvonne Silvershield]] | Bodyguard |

 Faolan of Antir was the second child of King Tarlach of Antir, and reigned as King in [[Alturon]] during the [[Three Kings War]].
 His ascension to the throne instead of his elder brother [[Lasairian of Antir]] was the inciting incident of the conflict.
 In 953 BR, during the final battle of the war, he killed Lasairian.
-He was gravely wounded in the battle, and was killed by his younger brother [[Cianan of Antir]].
+He was gravely wounded in the battle, and was secretly killed by his younger brother [[Cianan of Antir]].